StepanMkr/Sail-Club/README.md

-This is my web-site, which I made as part of the layout course.
+This is my web-site, which I made as part of the HTML course.